Dave Mackay (musician): Biography

 In the late-1960s, Mackay and Vicky Hamilton formed a duo and produced two recordings together.
 The albums include sunshine pop and the groovy side of jazz in many odd time signatures.
 The duo sings together on most of their tracks, with a mixed male/female vocal approach.
 Mackay plays Fender Rhodes and piano on the albums.
 The tunes are mostly originals penned by the pair, and instrumentation on the record includes flute and saxes from Ira Schulman and guitar from Joe Pass.

 In the mid-1970s, Dave Mackay, Bill Henderson, and Joyce Collins formed a unique trio which toured the northwest and gained favorable reviews.
 The trio recorded two Grammy nominated albums for Discovery: Street of Dreams (1980) and Johnny Mercer Tribute.
 In 1981, Mackay, Henderson, and Collins performed their music on the television show "Ad Lib", hosted by composer and pianist Phil Moore.

 In the late-1980s, Dave Mackay, Lori Bell, and Ron Satterfield formed the group "Interplay".
 Their first album titled Interplay was selected on the Grammy ballot in four categories, including Best Instrumental Composition; Dave Mackay – (Joyful), Best Instrumental Solo; Dave Mackay – (Joyful), and best Jazz Instrumental Performance of a Group; "Interplay".
 The group's second album is titled Dave Mackay and Interplay, Live at the New York Grill.

 In the 1990s, Dave Mackay teamed up with Stephanie Haynes.
-The duo recorded a CD called Two On A Swing for Why Not Records.
+The duo recorded a CD called Two On A Swing for Why Not Records which was Stephanie Haynes' own label.
 On their CD, Mackay is sometimes only barely hinting at the more conventional chords to the standards with hair-raising accompaniment.
 The interplay between voice and piano on "Easy to Love" and the witty "Everything But You" are high points on this very satisfying and sometimes unpredictable CD.

 In the 2000s Mackay teamed up with John Giannelli on bass and Joe Correro on drums performing Bill Evans tunes in a celebration of the Life and Music of bassist Scott LaFaro.
 The trio recorded one of the shows at Giannelli Square.

 In the 2000s, Mackay also teamed up with bassist Kenny Wild and singer Tierney Sutton performing at the LA Jazz Club Monteleons.
 Typical set included the songs I Can't Get Started, Evergreen, Spring Is Here, Cherokee, It Never Entered My Mind, Moon and Sand, Only the Lonely, Blue Skies, I've Never Been in Love Before, Summer Me, Winter Me, and With Every Breath I Take.
 The Jazz critic Roger Crane described the music as "sounds of surprise".